kibotu/SwipeDirectionViewPager/README.md

 ### Misc

-PageModel - can be any data model, which can be bound to view pager page.

-and can be accessed inside pages
+PageModel - can be any data model, which can be bound to view pager page and can be accessed inside pages.

     var model : PageModel = viewPagerPresenterAdapter?.model(fragment)